pymc-devs/pytensor/doc/library/config.rst

     Default: ``False``

-    When ``True``, ignore the first call to an Aesara function while profiling.
+    When ``True``, ignore the first call to an Pytensor function while profiling.

 .. attribute:: config.lib__amblibm